 Community living is all about sacrificing a little bit of personal freedom to gain social benefits.
 Every student in a hostel must respect others' right to live and study without harassment.
 The Hall Disciplinary Committee will examine all minor offences by students and take disciplinary action as it thinks fit.
 In enforcing hall discipline, it should be ensured that rules are uniformly applied to all students including elected or nominated secretaries.

 4.1 Hall Disciplinary Committee

 The Hall Disciplinary Committee shall consist of the following members :

 Assistant Warden

 General Secretary

+General Secretary

+Member

+Members

-3-5.
-3 members of the hall nominated by the Warden
+nominated by the Warden